SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   ```
   where ``\vec g^{(j)}`` is the noise vector for the j'th noise channel and ``\bar{\mathcal{J}}`` is the Jacobian of the j'th   noise vector.

-  The default settings for the drift implicitness is `theta=0.5` and
+  The default settings for the drift implicitness are `theta=0.5` and
   the diffusion implicitness is `eta=0.5`.

 #### High Weak Order Methods